-The mission statement of our school states that ‘with Christ at the heart of our community, we believe in the worth and dignity of each individual.
-Our aim is to nurture their gifts and talents by providing a caring, challenging and stimulating environment in which effective teaching and learning takes place’.
+The mission statement of our school states that; ‘With Christ at the heart of our community, we believe in the worth and dignity of each individual.
+Our aim is to nurture pupils’ gifts and talents by providing a caring, challenging and stimulating environment in which effective teaching and learning takes place’.

-With this as our core principle we give all of our students every opportunity to achieve the highest possible standards in all that they do and, as such, we offer a broad and balanced curriculum which aims to promote the schools Christian values through the word of God and develop the whole child, both academically and to provide them with the skills that prepare them for the next stage in their education.
+With this as our core principle we give all of our pupils every opportunity to achieve the highest possible standards in all that they do and, as such, we offer a broad and balanced curriculum which aims to promote the school’s Christian values through the word of God and develop the whole child, both academically and to provide them with the skills that prepare them for the next stage in their education.
 The school, both through its invisible and visible curriculum, aims to develop pupils’ key attributes such as self-belief, ambition, persistence, resilience and a can-do attitude towards the challenges that pupils experience at school.
 British and moral values, rooted in the Catholic faith, are equally promoted and encourage a sense of empathy, acceptance and tolerance of others.
-Such principles aim to serve pupils in a way that will give them the best chances for success in the next stage of their education and then beyond, promoting their development as a whole person ready and able to make a positive contribution to society.
+Such principles aim to serve pupils in a way that will give them the best chances for success in the next stage of their education and then beyond, promoting their development as a whole-person ready and able to make a positive contribution to society.

 Pupils are placed in sets in Year 7 based on Key Stage 2 scale scores in English and maths.
-Pupils are taught in sets according to their ability in the subject and the school setting and banding policy ensures that there are opportunities for pupils to be moved between sets depending on achievement (more information on this is available in the school setting and banding policy – see website) Year groups 7, 8 and 9 are split into M band – 4 sets and C band 2 or 3 sets depending on the subject.
+Pupils are taught in sets according to their ability in each subject and the school setting and banding policy ensures that there are opportunities for pupils to be moved between sets and bands, depending on their progress, twice a year in Key Stage 3 (Please see school ‘Setting and Banding Policy’).
+Year groups 7, 8 and 9 are split into M band (4 sets) and C band (2 or 3 sets) depending on the subject.
 We aim that the curriculum is taught as much as possible by specialist staff.
 Non-specialists are well supported by Curriculum Leaders.

 Setting arrangements at both KS3 and KS4 (core subjects only at KS4)

-The following tables illustrate the number of lessons available for each subject, the school timetable is organised over a two week cycle with 50 x 1 hour lessons.
+The following tables illustrate the number of lessons available for each subject at Key Stage 3.
+The school timetable is organised over a two week cycle with 50 x 1 hour lessons.

-The subjects that are currently offered to pupils in Key Stage 4 include art, computer science, design technology (resistant materials), food and nutrition, health and social care, IT, French, geography, history, performing arts, P.E and Textiles.
-Option subjects are allocated 6 lessons out of a 50 period two week cycle.
-All are either GCSEs or their equivalent as a technical award – the grids below denote which subjects are the latter.
+The subjects that are currently offered to pupils in Key Stage 4 include art, computer science, design technology (resistant materials, textiles, food and nutrition), health and social care, iMedia, French, Spanish, geography, history, performing arts and PE.
+Option subjects are allocated 6 lessons out of a 50 period, two-week cycle.
+The Key Stage 4 curriculum is taught in full by specialist staff.

-The following shows the curriculum time allocated at KS4 to the various subjects
+The following table shows the curriculum time allocated at Key Stage 4.

 Extra Curricular / enhancements